Pre-Requisites

 Currently Accepting Applications for:

-- Spring 2025 Estimated Program Dates: Early January to Late May
+- Fall 2025 Estimated Program Dates: Early September to Mid December

-- BSM Application Deadlines: October 15th on BSM website for admission
+- BSM Application Deadlines: Also apply by March 15th on BSM website for admission

 Highlights